shanyungyang/esxi-unlocker/readme.md

 #### Triggered

-If you add a tag to any commit in the format `v*.*.*` a triggered build will run and create a release.
+If you add a tag to any commit in the semver format `*.*.*` a triggered build will run and create a release.

 #### Manual